leudz/shipyard/book/src/concepts/running-the-world-with-systems.md

 TODO: example
 ```

-This is great because it's convenient, avoids a ton of boilerplate, and something about parallel processing (is it that each workload can run in parallel, or each system within a workload runs in parallel, or...?)
+This is great because it's convenient, avoids a ton of boilerplate, and provide outer-parallelism without having to do anything.

 However, sometimes a world needs to be run where it has access to variables that are not registered in the ECS.